A Constant-factor Approximation for Weighted Bond Cover: Introduction

-A variant of Theorem~\ref{label_quincaillerie} was originally proved by Joret et al.~\cite{JoretPSST14hitti} without the capacity condition on a cluster collection in Case 3.
+A variant of Theorem~\ref{label_quincaillerie} was originally proved by Joret, Paul, Sau, Saurabh, and Thomass\'{e}~\cite{JoretPSST14hitti} without the capacity condition on a cluster collection in Case 3.
 With a slight modification of their proof, it is not difficult to excavate the above statement and we provide a proof in Section~\ref{label_pomposamente}.
 It turns out that imposing the capacity condition of Case 3 is crucial for designing a weighting scheme.

 At each iteration, our primal-dual algorithm invokes Theorem~\ref{label_quincaillerie}.
 Depending on the outcome, the algorithm either runs a {\sl replacer} (defined in Section~\ref{label_vindictively}), that is used in order to reduce the size of a $c$-outgrowth, or computes a suitable weighted graph which we call {\sl \layer} (defined in Section~\ref{label_wineglassful}), using a suitable weighting scheme, thus reducing the current weight.
 In both cases, we convert the current weighted graph $G=(V,E,w)$ into a new weighted graph $G'=(V',E',w')$ on a strictly smaller number of vertices so that an $\alpha$-approximate solution for $G'$ implies an $\alpha$-approximate solution for $G$ for some particular value of $\alpha.$